Discovery-and-Selection: Towards Optimal Multiple Instance Learning for Weakly Supervised Object Detection: Experiment

 \subsection{Ablation Study}

 We conduct ablation experiments on PASCAL VOC 2007 to prove the effectiveness of our proposed DS-MIL approach from 4 perspectives.

-For discovery module, we adopt MELM~\cite{wan2018min} as our baseline to verify its effectiveness.
-We add a single discovering module on the baselines, as shown in Table \ref{table:1}.
-MELM+D improves the performance to 47.8\%, which indicates one discovering module is used.
-The performance is further improved by 0.9\% when two discovery modules are used.
-To verify the effect of our newly proposed selection module, we also used MELM~\cite{wan2018min} as baseline, as shown in Table \ref{table:1}.
-As Table \ref{table:1} depicted, the selection module improves the performance of MELM by 1.2\%.
+For discovery module, we adopt MIST without Concrete DropBlock(CDB)~\cite{ren2020instance} as our baseline to verify its effectiveness.
+We add a single discovering module on the baseline, as shown in Table \ref{table:1}, the performance is improved to 53.8\%, which indicates one discovering module is effective.
+To verify the effect of our newly proposed selection module, we use the same baseline with discovery module.
+As Table \ref{table:1} depicted, the selection module improves the performance of baseline by 2.1\%.
 As bounding box regressor is plugged into several WSOD approach and illustrated that it's effective for performance gain \cite{gao2018c}.
-Following \cite{gao2018c}, we also add the regressor to the proposed approach, and we achieves 55.1\% on PASCAL VOC 2007.
+Following \cite{gao2018c}, we also add the regressor to the proposed approach, and we achieves 55.5\% on PASCAL VOC 2007 by adding a discovery module and a selection module.

-As the discovery module and selection module are plug and play, we conduct experiments with other two baselines besides MELM, $i.e.$, OICR~\cite{tang2017multiple} and PCL~\cite{tang2018pcl}.
+As the discovery module and selection module are plug and play, we conduct experiments with other two baselines, $i.e.$, OICR~\cite{tang2017multiple} and PCL~\cite{tang2018pcl}.
 The results verify that our method gain improvements in all of three baselines.
-For each baseline, 1 selection module and 2 discovery modules are added.
-In Table \ref{table:2}, MELM with these modules gain a 2.2\% improvement.
-In Table \ref{table:2}, the $mAP$ performance increases 3.7\% for OICR and 2.3\% for PCL.
+For each baseline, a selection module and a discovery module are added.
+In Table \ref{table:2}, the $mAP$ performance increases 5.3\% for OICR and 3.6\% for PCL.

 In Fig. \ref{fig:4}, we provide some comparisons between the heatmaps of baseline and our approach.
 Obviously, the baseline activated the discriminated regions but ignore full object extent.
 Compared to the baseline, DS-MIL shows great performance by activating more regions to cover the whole object.
 The main reason accounts for this result is our discovery module could capture more object extent and provide more accurate object localization information for detectors.
 On the contrary, baseline method only considers object classification and hardly optimizes object localization.